01. History of Asbestos Use

 Metalclad also supplied the military with insulation products and arranged the delivery of asbestos-containing products from other companies.
 Specifically, it brokered deliveries of Unibestos, Kaylo and Pabco insulation and Pabco mud from outside manufacturers.
 These were all widely used asbestos products in commercial, industrial and residential settings.

 The products brokered by Metalclad contained varying amounts of asbestos.
-Unibestos pipe insulation, manufactured by Pittsburgh Corning, had especially high concentrations of the toxic mineral.
+Unibestos pipe insulation, manufactured by Pittsburgh Corning, had especially high concentrations of the mineral.
 The Unibestos pipe insulation contained approximately 90% amosite asbestos.

 In 1972, Metalclad stopped producing and supplying asbestos insulation to comply with federal regulations.
 At that time, Metalclad sold the remainder of its asbestos materials.
 These asbestos materials included, but are not limited to: